JavaWiz1/dt-config/README.md

 # dt-console

-dt-console is a Python library to simplify CLI output for your python apps/scripts.
+dt-console is a Python library to simplify CLI input and output for your python apps/scripts.
 It has been tested in Windows and Linux.

 Features include:
 <ul>